 • Forklifts and other industrial vehicles

-Employee training – Train employees and leaders in general safety, on-the-job safety hazards, hazard communications and enforcement on each of the applicable policies, procedures, and guidelines.
+Employee training – Train employees and leaders in general safety, on-the-job safety hazards, hazard communications, and enforcement of each of the applicable policies, procedures, and guidelines.
 Employees are the eyes and ears of the organization, so empower them to drive, correct and report safety issues and concerns.
 Make sure to keep training records that show training attendance for all classes.

 Accountability – Assign responsibility and accountability for key safety areas.
 One individual should primarily be responsible to oversee the safety program.
 This individual then delegates responsibility to a safety committee, OSHA recordkeeping individual, safety trainers, and so on.
 Supervisors are responsible to oversee daily work safety.

-Record Keeping, Posting and Reporting Establish an OSHA record keeping process and post required information for employees.
-Employers must keep record of any work- related deaths, injuries, or illnesses.
+Record Keeping, Posting and Reporting Establish an OSHA record-keeping process and post required information for employees.
+Employers must keep a record of any work-related deaths, injuries, or illnesses.
 They must also keep records of their efforts to comply with OSHA and of their actions to prevent workplace injuries and illness.
 All employers must report to OSHA within eight hours of any incident or accident that results in one or more deaths or the hospitalization of three or more employees.
 All employers covered by OSHA must post the following information:

 An OSHA poster informing workers of their rights and obligations under OSHA,